Snowflake-Labs/geff/README.md

 # GEFF

-The Generic External Function Framework (GEFF) is a generic backend for [Snowflake External Functions](https://docs.snowflake.com/en/sql-reference/external-functions-introduction.html) which allows Snowflake operators to perform generic invocations of Call Drivers (e.g. HTTP, SMTP, XML-RPC) and either return data to Snowflake or write call responses using Destination Drivers (e.g. S3) thus empowering them to create new pipelines in Snowflake's Data Cloud using a standardized RBAC and interactions with Cloud Infrastructure for management of authentication credentials and other secrets.
+The Generic External Function Framework (GEFF) is a generic backend for [Snowflake External Functions](https://docs.snowflake.com/en/sql-reference/external-functions-introduction.html) which allows Snowflake users to perform generic invocations of Call Drivers (e.g. HTTP, SMTP, XML-RPC) and either return results to Snowflake or store them using Destination Drivers (e.g. to S3), empowering users to create new pipelines in Snowflake's Data Cloud using a standardized RBAC and interactions with Cloud Infrastructure for management of authentication credentials and other secrets.

 ## Instructions